shreypjain/shreypjain/README.md

 ### Hello 😁

 Awesome to meet you.
 I'm Shrey, an innovator looking to make something new .
-If you have any ideas or questions definitely reach out to me (Email and Number are Below).
+If you have any ideas, questions, or just want to talk about life, definitely reach out.
 Excited to build the future!

 📲   : +1 732-799-8071